How to get by car to Cerro de Punta in the Cordillera Central?

 Is the road to Cerro de Punta in the Cordillera Central challenging?

-Tucked away in the Cordillera Central, in the western portion of the Reserva Forestal Toro Negro, the road to the summit, also known as Cerro Punta or Cerro Puntita, is genuinely challenging.
+Tucked away in the Cordillera Central, in the western portion of the Reserva Forestal Toro Negro, the road to the summit, also known as Cerro Punta or Cerro Puntita, is very challenging.
 It’s a steep, one-lane road in really bad shape, with drop-offs on the side and full of potholes and loose gravel.
 It’s definitely not a “Sunday drive.”
-There are also no pull-outs, so if you happen to encounter a vehicle coming the other way, you would be forced to back down an extremely steep grade around blind corners.
+There are also no pull-outs, so if you encounter a vehicle coming the other way, you would be forced to back down an extremely steep grade around blind corners.

 How long is the road to Cerro de Punta?